 In summary, MVU maximizes the variance of embedding, i.e. Eq. (\ref{equation_trace_of_kernel}), with constraints of Eqs. (\ref{equation_isometry_constraint}), (\ref{equation_centered_kernel}), and (\ref{equation_positive_semidefinitness_kernel_constraint}).
 Hence, it solves the following optimization problem:

 which is a semidefinite programming problem \cite{vandenberghe1996semidefinite}.
 See Section \ref{section_semidefinite_programming_background} for more information on semidefinite programming and how it is solved.
-It is valuable that Eq. (\ref{equation_MVU_optimization}) is a convex optimization problem so it has only one local optima which is the global optima \cite{boyd2004convex}.
+It is valuable that Eq. (\ref{equation_MVU_optimization}) is a convex optimization problem so it has only one local optimum which is the global optimum \cite{boyd2004convex}.

 The Eq. (\ref{equation_MVU_optimization}) is using Eq. (\ref{equation_isometry_constraint}) for local isometry.
 Some versions of MVU use Eq. (\ref{equation_isometry_constraint_KNN}) as the local isometry constraint: